Malcesine is a beautiful town on the shores of Italy’s largest lake – Lago di Garda.

 - Limone sul Garda – 20 mins across the lake from Malcesine.
 Take the ferry to Limone to see the centuries-old citrus gardens.
 If you are travelling by car, make sure that you visit the nearby Tremosine sul Garda and Sanctuary of Montecastello.
 The former is one of Italy’s most beautiful villages and the latter is a large sanctuary built high above Lake Garda.
 Take the Strada della Forra – one of the most scenic roads in the world which was also featured in the James Bond movie, Quantum of Solace.

 - Nago-Torbole – less than 20 mins up the road from Malcesine.
 These two towns – Nago in the hills and Torbole on the lakefront – are heaven for hikers and surfers.

 - Riva del Garda – less than 25 mins up the road from Malcesine.
-This is one of Lake Garda’s largest towns.
+This is Lake Garda’s second-largest towns.
 Expect a stunning lakefront location, Austrian architecture, many unmissable sights, and an air of pure elegance.

 - Torri del Benaco – less than 25 mins down the road from Malcesine.
 Come here for the majestic medieval castle, its centuries-old citrus garden, the lovely historic centre, and the beaches around town.

 - Garda Town – half an hour down the road from Malcesine.
 This is a beautiful lakefront town with a picturesque historic centre where many large-scale events take place throughout the year.
 The Christmas market is especially lovely!